 Boon Pha Wet (Month 4)

 In his final earthly life before reaching enlightenment, the Buddha was born as Prince Vessantara (aka "Pha Wet") and he gave away everything he owned, including his wife and children.
 Boon Pha Wet is a celebration of his perfect generosity.
-On the first day, a long scroll with the story painted on it is paraded around and then hung at the temple.
-The next day people listen to monks read the entire story, which generates considerable merit towards rebirth in the era of Maitreya, the next Buddha.
+On the first day, the family's reunification is reenacted and a long scroll with the story painted on it is paraded around.
+The next day people listen to monks read the entire story, which generates considerable merit towards the possibility of rebirth in the era of Maitreya, the next Buddha.

 About Boon Pha Wet - Boon Pha Wet Photo Essay